VictorQueiroz/ringbud/README.md

 ## License

-RingBud is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+RingBud is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.